your outreach leaders.

-As an ex-evangelical blogger and founder of publication The Flawless Project with my long-time best friend & co-conspirator Emily, I've spent my short adult life exploring what it means to heal from religious trauma.
-There's a lot to unpack and a lot to unlearn, but I think we can do it together.
-As a practitioner & enthusiast of the Enneagram, I aim to couch classic Enneagram principles into language that millennials will get.
+Hannah is an ex-evangelical blogger and founder of publication The Flawless Project with her long-time best friend & co-conspirator Emily, and she’s spent her short adult life exploring what it means to heal from religious trauma.
+There's a lot to unpack and a lot to unlearn, but she believes we can do it together.
+As a practitioner & enthusiast of the Enneagram, She aims to couch classic Enneagram principles into language that millennials will get.
 Think of Millenneagram as The Message translation of the Bible.
 Same life-giving shit, new words.

-My hope is that by telling you my stories I can inspire you to say "me too".
+Her hope is that by telling you her stories she can inspire you to say "me too".
 We'll take it from there.